Lawrence leads Miami past Houston Baptist 80-73

 The Huskies trailed by as many as 12 in the first half but stayed within striking distance.
 Jalon Gates’ 3-pointer 6:34 into the second half gave Houston Baptist its only lead at 48-47.

-Houston Baptist: Wednesday’s game was the Huskies’ fourth against a Power Five conference school.
+Houston Baptist: Wednesday night’s game was the Huskies’ fourth against a Power Five conference school.
 In addition to Miami, Houston Baptist faced Arizona, Wisconsin and Wake Forest.

-Miami: The Hurricanes will continue their four-game homestand against Florida Atlantic Saturday.
+Miami: the Hurricanes continue their four-game homestand against Florida Atlantic Saturday.